tharaka911/g-auth/PRISMA_SETUP.md

-# Prisma ORM Integration
+# Prisma ORM Integration with shadcn/ui

-This project now has Prisma ORM integrated for database management with PostgreSQL.
+This project now has Prisma ORM integrated for database management with PostgreSQL, along with beautiful shadcn/ui components for the user interface.

 ## What's Been Set Up